 Chapter 16: Electric Potential Created by: CK-12 CK-12 Physics - Intermediate Read Resources Details If there is a strong enough electric field, sparks form in the air where the electricity jumps from one object to another.
 In this chapter, we discuss electrical energy and electric potential.
 Chapter Outline 16.1.
 Reviewing Gravitational Potential Energy16.2.
 Electric Potential16.3.
 Capacitance16.4.
 Dielectrics16.5.
 Electrical Energy Storage Chapter Summary The electric field between two parallel-plate conductors is considered uniform far away from the plate edges if the size of the plates is large compared to their separation distance.
 The potential energy of a charge at a point between two parallel-plate conductors is , a reference point must be given such as at .
 A point charge has electric potential energy and electric potential at point .
 Thus, The word voltage is used when we mean potential difference.
 It is common to write , where is understood to mean the voltage (or potential difference) between the plates of a parallel-plate conductor and is the distance between the plates.
 The work done by the electric field in moving a charge between two parallel plate conductors is .
 The work done by an external force is .
 Voltage can be thought of as the work per unit charge ; that is, how much work is required per unit charge to move a charged particle in an electric field.
 Capacitance of an air-gap capacitor is given by where is the area of the capacitor and is the separation distance between the plates.
 The charge on a capacitor is directly proportional to the voltage of the capacitor .
 A dielectric material placed between the plates increases the capacitance of the capacitor.
 The capacitance of a capacitor with a dielectric is expressed as , where is the dielectric constant.
 The energy stored in a capacitor can be expressed as Where is the charge on the capacitor and is the voltage of the capacitor.
 Image Attributions Share this: Description Covers electric potential, capacitance, dielectrics, and electrical energy storage.
-Difficulty Level: At Grade Authors: Ira Nirenberg Editors: Boris Korsunsky Categories: science Date Created: Jun 27, 2013 Last Modified: May 22, 2014 You can only attach files to None which belong to you If you would like to associate files with this None, please make a copy first.
+Difficulty Level: At Grade Authors: Ira Nirenberg Editors: Boris Korsunsky Subjects: science Date Created: Jun 27, 2013 Last Modified: May 22, 2014 You can only attach files to None which belong to you If you would like to associate files with this None, please make a copy first.